20 Good movies to Learn Korean

 Like that, the two individuals’ bodies’ switches create confusion in the lives of the people surrounding them.

-Viewers will again get to witness Jeong Jin-young, the former member of the K-pop group B1A4’s bold acting skills.
+Viewers will again witness Jeong Jin-young, a former member of the K-pop group B1A4, ’s bold acting skills.

 9. My Annoying Brother (형), 2016